 For those with a homozygous MTHFR 1298 or 677 gene, a high protein intake may deplete BH4 levels with insufficient folate, causing higher ammonia and fatigue.
 If you look at the countries where the highest percentage of this genotype resides, you will find all temperate to warm climates with a higher plant intake.
 These people tend to do best on smaller to moderate portions of protein at one sitting depending on their exercise levels.

-The TCF7L2 gene is known for its association to Type 2 diabetes and responds best to a diet higher in protein and lower in grain-based carbohydrates.
+The TCF7L2 gene is known for its association to Type 2 diabetes and those with variants respond best to a diet higher in protein, nuts and seeds for fat intake, and lower in grain-based carbohydrates.
 This gene is discussed more below in the carbohydrate section.

 The PEMT gene is linked to choline requirements, highest in eggs and organ meats and lowest in plant foods.
 While you can reduce your choline requirements by increasing betaine, this may not be enough for those with variants in PEMT.